-Home Loan Borrowing Power: How to Calculate Your Borrowing Capacity
+Home Loan Borrowing Power: Calculate Your Borrowing Capacity

 “How much can I borrow?”
 It’s one of the most important questions for a first home buyer, but it’s difficult to get an accurate answer.
 Why?
 Because borrowing power has changed dramatically over the past few years.
 According to Loanscape, a family that could have borrowed $785,000 in June 2021 would only be able to borrow $583,500 in March 2023.
 So, how can you get an accurate assessment of your borrowing capacity?